Donate Now!

 Key steps and timelines for the CEPD application process, as illustrated by the CEPD application process flowchart (please see figure 1), are outlined below.

-8-10 Weeks Prior to the Event: Request for Application form is submitted to CEPD Office
+8-10 Weeks Prior to the Event: Application Accessed from CEPD Office website

-2. The application is assigned to a CEPD Coordinator who responds to the applicant within two business days of the original request.
+2. If the Ask CEPD form is submitted, the activity is assigned to a CEPD Coordinator who responds to the request for assistance within two business days.

-4. The CEPD Office requires that each application has a designated ‘Program Director’, who is a NOSM faculty member.
-This individual is responsible for ensuring compliance with accreditation/certification standards in the application and throughout the delivery of the educational program.
+3. The CEPD Office requires that each application has a designated ‘Program Director/Chair’, who is a NOSM University faculty member or preceptor.
+This individual is responsible for ensuring compliance with accreditation/certification standards in the application and throughout the delivery of the activity.

-6 Weeks Prior to the Event: Submission of a Complete Application.
+6 Weeks Prior to the Event: Submit the Complete Application.
 (Review can only be guaranteed when an application is submitted a minimum of 4 – 6 weeks prior to the event date.
 Note that you should submit at least four weeks prior to the date you’d like to begin advertising your educational event, to ensure ample advertising time.)

 The applicant submits the complete application, including the following required documentation (See samples in the Program Development Toolbox):